akatkar/java-swing-calculator/README.md

  - GUI should not be enlarged, resize must be prevented

 # What can be done in next step?
- - refactor switch in actionPerformed
+ - refactor switch in pressedOperator
- - refactor Operator enum for this purpose